Things to Do in United Kingdom in November

 What's happening during your visit

 Village greens and city parks from Lewes to Glasgow explode at 7pm on 5 November with towering bonfires and fireworks.
 Gunpowder mingles with toffee apples and roasted chestnuts.
-Lewes stages the most elaborate parade—burning barrels, flaming crosses—while London’s Battersea Park has a gentler yet still spectacular show.
+Lewes stages the most elaborate parade, burning barrels, flaming crosses, while London's Battersea Park has a gentler yet still spectacular show.

 A 3-mile (4.8 km) procession of gold coaches, marching bands, and pikemen threads through the City of London on the second Saturday.
-It kicks off at 11am sharp, but arrive by 9:30am to claim curb space near St Paul’s where drumbeats bounce off stone façades and red confetti drifts toward the Thames.
+It kicks off at 11am sharp.
+But arrive by 9:30am to claim curb space near St Paul's where drumbeats bounce off stone façades and red confetti drifts toward the Thames.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid